GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

   =========== =================== ==========================

 * **10% APS**: One of the polymerization initiators.
 Only a small quantity needs to be prepared; each gel only requires 35 uL.
 Make fresh each time by dissolving in water.
+This must be made fresh.

   ======================== =================== ===========================================
   Component                 Concentration      g/L to final concentration